canonical/core-initrd/docs/CONTAINER_INTERFACE.md

 1. Do not drop `CAP_MKNOD` from the container. `PrivateDevices=` is a commonly used service setting that provides a service with its own, private, minimal version of `/dev/`.
 To set this up systemd in the container needs this capability.
-If you take away the capability than all services that set this flag will cease to work.
+If you take away the capability, then all services that set this flag will cease to work.
 Use `BPF_PROG_TYPE_CGROUP_DEVICE` BPF programs — on cgroupv2 — or the `devices` controller — on cgroupv1 — to restrict what device nodes the container can create instead of taking away the capability